matrix-org/matrix-appservice-bridge/README.md

 optionally takes the `filename` parameter if you want to reload the config from another location.

+## `RoomUpgradeHandler`
+This component automatically handles [Room Upgrades](https://matrix.org/docs/spec/client_server/unstable.html#post-matrix-client-r0-rooms-roomid-upgrade) by changing all associated room entries to use the new room id as well as leaving and joining ghosts.
+It can also be hooked into so you can manually adjust entries, or do an action once the upgrade is over.

+This component is disabled by default but can enabled by simply defining `roomUpgradeOpts` in the options given to the bridge (simply `{}` (empty object)).
+By default, users will be copied on upgrade.
+Upgrade events will also be consumed by the bridge, and will not be emitted by `onEvent`.
+For more information, see the docs.

 ## Data Models
  * `MatrixRoom` - A representation of a matrix room.
  * `RemoteRoom` - A representation of a third-party room.